 - Place carcass (or whatever type of bones you are using) in a stockpot or large pot.
 Cut the onion and half and toss it in there, throw in the carrots and celery ( you can half them if they don't fit) and the head of garlic.
 There is no need for chopping with this recipe, its just flavoring the broth, you're straining it later.

 - Fill with water until it just covers the carcass and the veggies.
-Add apple cider vinegar, bayleaf, turmeric, peppercorns, cayenne, and kosher salt to taste.
+Add apple cider vinegar, bayleaf, fresh herbs, peppercorns, and kosher salt to taste.

 - Bring water to a boil, reduce heat until it is simmering, cover and cook for 8-12 hours.